-- Chemical Reactivity Worksheet.
+- Enhanced NOAA chemical reactivity worksheet for determining chemical compatibility.
 National Oceanic and Atmospheric Administration (NOAA), Office of Response and Restoration (OR&R).
 Provides a free program that can be used to research the reactivity of substances or mixtures of substances.

 - EXTOXNET - The EXTension TOXicology NETwork.
 The University of California-Davis, Oregon State University, Michigan State University, Cornell University, and the University of Idaho.
 Provides information more widely available via Pesticide Information Profiles, Toxicology Information Briefs, and Fact Sheets.

 - Where to find Material Safety Data Sheets on the Internet.
 Interactive Learning Paradigms Incorporated (ILPI).
 Provides links to MSDS available on the Internet.